 The classes that you will be attending are advanced Master Gardener topics in the areas of wildlife and invasives, soils and diagnostics, horticulture and gardens, Florida-Friendly Landscaping™, and more.
 There will be great new things to learn and training to brush up on, too.

-Save the date!
-The 37th Florida Master Gardener Conference will be held October 20-23 at the Embassy Suites by Hilton Orlando, Lake Buena Vista South.
+Reserve your room today!
+The 36th Florida Master Gardener Conference will be held October 20-23 at the Embassy Suites by Hilton Orlando, Lake Buena Vista South.

 The 2019 conference will be held at the Valley Forge Casino Resort in Valley Forge, Pennsylvania on June 17-21, 2019.
 The theme is "Penn’s Woods: Digging into our Roots."
 Registration is now open; visit their website.